Undergraduate Catalog

 Recommended Academic Preparation

 Admission to Lewis & Clark is selective.
 The most important factors in determining admission to the College of Arts and Sciences are the quality of a student’s academic program and the grades earned in college preparatory courses.
-The admissions committee also considers writing ability, quantitative skills, standardized testing (if scores are provided), leadership, community service and work experience, personal interests, cocurricular activities, and talent, as well as expressed interest in Lewis & Clark.
+The admissions committee also considers writing ability, quantitative skills, leadership, community service and work experience, personal interests, cocurricular activities, and talent, as well as expressed interest in Lewis & Clark.
+Standardized test scores are not a factor in the admission process, with the exception of scores provided by international applicants as proof of English proficiency.

 Lewis & Clark recommends that first-year students complete a high school curriculum that includes, at minimum, the following: